 - Block internet

-- Use a VM – Terminal Server works good
+- Use a VM – Terminal Server works well

 - Minimal software installed

-- Use two factor or smart card to for access
+- Use two factor or smart card for access

 - Restrict systems to only accept connections from the SAW

 Here is my typical workflow using a SAW: